-- Human-capital facts focus on one piece of information regarding individual performance (i.e., turnover) that can be used to indicate organizational health.
+- Human-capital facts focus on one piece of information regarding individual performance (e.g., turnover) that can be used to indicate organizational health.

 - Analytical HR uses HR data to gain insight into which departments or functions need attention; by using the data to focus only on the areas that actually need help, managers can save valuable time and resources.